stoermelder/vcvrack-packone/docs/Transit.md

 ## Sequencing and selecting snapshots

 The fun begins when you use the port labelled _SEL_ for selecting snapshots by CV.
-Although there are 12 snapshot slots available it is possible to use less slots for sequencing: You can adjust the number of active slots by long-pressing a snapshot-button while in read-mode.
+Although there are 12 snapshot slots available it is possible to use less slots for sequencing: You can adjust the number of active slots (i.e. sequence length) by long-pressing a snapshot-button while in read-mode.
 The LEDs turns off completely for slots that are currently disabled.

 Modes for _SEL_ on the contextual menu: